-Erythronium is a genus of 20–30 species of hardy spring-flowering perennial plants with long, tooth-like bulbs.
-Slender stems carry pendent flowers with recurved tepals of white with yellow centres.
+Erythronium californicum White Beauty AGM has slender white flowers with a yellow centre.
+They are a genus of 20–30 species of hardy spring-flowering perennial plants with long, tooth-like bulbs.

 Work well when grown in the shady areas of the garden